Nuku Hiva: History

-Ancient Period
+Historical period

-Nuku Hiva was, in ancient times, the site of two provinces, Te I'i covering somewhat more than the western two thirds of the island, and Tai Pī, covering the eastern third.
+Nuku Hiva was, in historical times, the site of two provinces, Te I'i covering somewhat more than the western two thirds of the island, and Tai Pī, covering the eastern third.

 Latest studies indicate that the first people to arrive here came from west Polynesia around 2000 years ago, only later colonizing Tahiti, Hawai'i, The Cook Islands and New Zealand.

 The legend has it that 'Ono, the god of creation, promised his wife to build a house in one day, so he gathered together land and created these islands, which are all named after parts of the house, Nuku Hiva being the roof.
 Everything he had left over he threw to one side and created a dump which is called 'Ua Huka.
 From these supposed origins the population rose to an untenable size; first European estimates vary from 50,000 to 100,000.

 Food became of prime importance.
 Breadfruit was the staple, but taro, plantain and manioc also played a big part.
 As for meat, fish was the main source, but even so was limited because of the quantity needed to feed so many mouths.
-Pigs, chickens and dogs were also cultivated, and hunted when they took to the wild.
+Pigs, chickens and dogs were also reared, and hunted when they took to the wild.

 The extent to which cannibalism was practiced in pre-historic times is debated.
 Some anthropologists believe that ritualistic cannibalism once existed here, although others claim it is more of a myth.
 The tales of cannibalism received widespread publicity in 2011 when the burnt remains of a German visitor found on Nuku Hiva led to speculation that the victim may have been partially eaten.
 However, when the murderer was eventually arrested, tried, and convicted, the prosecution presented no evidence that cannibalism was involved.

-Post-contact Period
+Post-contact period

 European exploration and whaling

-On July 21, 1595 Álvaro de Mendaña de Neira stopped at Fatu Iva and called the islands Los Marquesas after the wife of the Viceroy of Peru.
+On 21 July 1595, Álvaro de Mendaña de Neira stopped at Fatu Iva and called the islands Los Marquesas after the wife of the Viceroy of Peru.
 James Cook likewise visited the south in 1774, and the Solide expedition in 1791.
 There is little evidence that these visits led to the introduction of diseases, perhaps because slow passages inhibited the diseases aboard the ships.
 It seems that it was the commercial shipping, taking on sandalwood, and the whaling ships that brought the epidemics that killed nine out of ten Polynesians.